karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

 Restore Action
 --------------

-**Target Resources:** database
+**Target Resources:** postgres

-You can restore a database with a dump file.
+You can restore a PostgreSQL database with a dump file.
 The file has to be provided over a publicly reachable URI.

 The command we use internally to restore the database is: